 This is the second of a three-part series.
-Did you miss our previous posts?
-Start from the beginning here.

 All too often those who are reckless enough to drive drunk are also reckless enough to carry minimal insurance needed to compensate those who are innocently injury by such conduct.
 Even worse, we see many drunk drivers who simply break Pennsylvania’s mandatory automobile liability insurance laws and carry no insurance at all.
 These cases are particularly troubling because without bodily injury liability insurance it can be exceedingly difficult to recover money to compensate the injured.

 Fortunately, we are not without options.
 Pennsylvania law allows people to prospectively and protectively buy insurance for the possibility that they (or their relatives) could be injured in a motor vehicle collision where the wrongdoer has little to no insurance.
 This type of coverage is called “Uninsured/Underinsured” motorist coverage.

 When buying uninsured/underinsured motorist coverage, consumers should take caution to purchase as much insurance as they can reasonably afford.
 Naturally, the higher the limits of uninsured/underinsured motorist insurance we carry the greater amount of money we may be able to recover to help offset injuries and losses at the hands of an inadequately insured drunk driver.